awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-implementation-app-py.md

 ### Application Name<a name="kinesis-record-processor-application-name-py"></a>

 The KCL requires an application that this is unique among your applications, and among DynamoDB tables in the same region\.
 It uses the application name configuration value in the following ways:
 + All workers associated with this application name are assumed to be working together on the same stream\.
 These workers may be distributed on multiple instances\.
 If you run an additional instance of the same application code, but with a different application name, the KCL treats the second instance as an entirely separate application that is also operating on the same stream\.
 + The KCL creates a DynamoDB table with the application name and uses the table to maintain state information \(such as checkpoints and worker\-shard mapping\) for the application\.
 Each application has its own DynamoDB table\.
-For more information, see [Tracking Amazon Kinesis Streams Application State](kinesis-record-processor-ddb.md)\.
+For more information, see [Tracking Amazon Kinesis Data Streams Application State](kinesis-record-processor-ddb.md)\.

 ### Set Up Credentials<a name="kinesis-record-processor-creds-py"></a>

 You must make your AWS credentials available to one of the credential providers in the default credential providers chain\.
 You can you use `AWSCredentialsProvider` property to set a credentials provider\.
 The [sample\.properties](https://github.com/awslabs/amazon-kinesis-client-python/blob/master/samples/sample.properties)will need to make your credentials available to one of the credentials providers in the [default credential providers chain](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html)\.
 If you are running your consumer application on an EC2 instance, we recommend that you configure the instance with an IAM role\.
 AWS credentials that reflect the permissions associated with this IAM role are made available to applications on the instance through its instance metadata\.
 This is the most secure way to manage credentials for a consumer application running on an EC2 instance\.

-The sample's properties file configures KCL to process a Kinesis stream called "words" using the record processor supplied in `sample_kclpy_app.py`\.
+The sample's properties file configures KCL to process a Kinesis data stream called "words" using the record processor supplied in `sample_kclpy_app.py`\.